HippolyteWeber/Fork-Geocode/README.md

+# Geocode

+Geocode is an application that help you to locate the nearest charging point for your electric car and also give you the possibility to make reservation

 # harmonia_p3

 This project uses Harmonia.
 Harmonia is a framework meant to serve as a foundation for every project following the React-Express-MySQL stack, as learned in Wild Code School.